IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

-The ``Lock`` operation creates the contract, initializing the model contract state (using :hsobj:`Plutus.Contract.Test.ContractModel.$=` and generated ``Lens`` operations), forges the game :term:`token` (using :hsobj:`Plutus.Contract.Test.ContractModel.forge`), deposits it in the creator's wallet, and withdraws the Ada locked in the contract (using :hsobj:`Plutus.Contract.Test.ContractModel.deposit` and :hsobj:`Plutus.Contract.Test.ContractModel.withdraw`):
+The ``Lock`` operation creates the contract, initializing the model contract state (using :hsobj:`Plutus.Contract.Test.ContractModel.$=` and generated ``Lens`` operations), mints the game :term:`token` (using :hsobj:`Plutus.Contract.Test.ContractModel.mint`), deposits it in the creator's wallet, and withdraws the Ada locked in the contract (using :hsobj:`Plutus.Contract.Test.ContractModel.deposit` and :hsobj:`Plutus.Contract.Test.ContractModel.withdraw`):